Ayoush/ayoush/README.md

 <br />

-hi, i'm [Ayoush Chourasia](https://ayoush.github.io/), a full stack developer with experience in building a product from scratch. i easily get borded hence on weekends i explore new things and share the same with others by streaming.
-Currently i am working on one of my product which might solve one of the problem which i believe exists for a long time.i am also very opinionated about certain things that is happening around us and share the same via a podcast on spotify.
+hi, I'm [Ayoush Chourasia](https://ayoush.github.io/), a full stack developer with experience in building a product from scratch.
+I easily get bored hence on weekends I explore new things and share the same with others by streaming.
+Currently, I am working on one of my product that might solve one of the problems which I believe exists for a long time.
+I am also very opinionated about certain things that are happening around us and share the same via a podcast on Spotify.

-i am also an open-source enthusiast and maintainer. i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.
+I am also an open-source enthusiast and maintainer.
+I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.

 <img align="right" alt="GIF" src="https://github.com/abhisheknaiidu/abhisheknaiidu/blob/master/code.gif?raw=true" width="500" height="320" />